-Our deformable crash test barriers and other impactors are a crucial element used in both passive safety regulation and consumer information tests worldwide.
+Cellbond’s blue barriers are instantly recognisable, but we also manufacture grey barriers and can supply other colours on request.
 We have worked closely with safety experts including EuroNCAP, IIHS and NHTSA in order to develop barriers that will cover a variety of regulatory standards and test protocols within Europe, the US and other countries.

 - MPDB Frontal Offset Barrier

 - AEMDB Side Impact Barrier